 Ready to take your backcountry missions to the bigger lines?
-This 2-day course is for experienced backcountry skiers & riders who want to learn more about objective based skiing in steep terrain, winter camping, or glacial travel.
+Take a multi-day course or make a custom trip out of it!
+Ski Mountaineering is for experienced backcountry skiers & riders who want to learn more about objective-based skiing in steep terrain, winter camping, or glacial travel.

 Advanced, experience backcountry skiing/riding required